michielpost/x402-dev/README.md

 ## How to Contribute

-Contributions are **welcome and encouraged**!
-You can contribute in two main ways:
+Contributions are **welcome**!
+Did you develop a cool x402 project?
+Add it to the list!

+### Add a Project
+To add a new project, edit the [`Projects.md`](./Projects.md) file and open a Pull Request (PR).
+Provide a name, link and a short 1 description or tagline.

 ### Add a Facilitator
 To add a new facilitator, edit the [`facilitations.json`](./facilitations.json) file and open a Pull Request (PR).
 Make sure to include the required fields and follow the existing structure.

-### Add a Project
-To add a new project, edit the [`Projects.md`](./Projects.md) file and open a Pull Request (PR).
-Provide a short description, link, and any relevant tags.

 ---